image: Tatyana Kildisheva

 When did you first learn to cook?

-What are some of your favourite Singaporean dishes to cook?
+What are some of your favourite dishes to cook from your home country?

 Where do you buy good-quality, authentic ingredients in SG for when you cook at home?

-How does living in SG influence your cooking?
+Has living in SG changed your cooking style?

 About International Cooking Club Singapore (ICCS)

-International Cooking Club Singapore (ICCS) is a non-profit organisation consisting of approximately 300 participants from more than 95 countries divided into 26 cooking and baking groups.
+International Cooking Club Singapore (ICCS) is a non-profit organisation consisting of approximately 300 participants from 95 countries divided into 25 cooking and baking groups.
 They rotate homes and teach one another culinary skills.
-ICCS created The Red Dot Melting Pot Cookbook, a top-ranked cookbook containing 223 authentic recipes from 97 countries.
+ICCS created The Red Dot Melting Pot Cookbook, a top-ranked cookbook containing 223 authentic recipes from 75 countries.
 Follow ICCS on Instagram at @iccs_sg as well as its cookbook page @reddotmeltingpotcookbook for a regular dose of delicious recipes!

 More on The Finder: